Olubukola13/TDIs-Consumer-Complaints-Analysis/README.md

 - What is the overall trend in consumer complaint by year?
 - What is the common issue faced by consumers?
 - Which states has the highest number of complaint?
-- Which product ha sthe highest complaint?
+- Which product has the highest complaint?

 ## 1. Data Analysis